wadmp/wadmp.github.io/src/gen3/tutorials/search-filter-devices/README.md

 ![Fields](./Fields.png)

-By pressing the "Add field" button, you'll be able to customize your custom table fields and edit the available ones.
+By pressing the "Add field" button, you'll be able to customize your custom table fields.

 ![AddFields](./AddFields.png)